r4ds/bookclub-py4da/README.md

-# R4DS Python for Data Analysis Book Club
+# DSLC Python for Data Analysis Book Club

-Welcome to the R4DS Python for Data Analysis Book Club!
+Welcome to the DSLC Python for Data Analysis Book Club!

 We are working together to read [_Python for Data Analysis_](https://wesmckinney.com/book/) by Wes McKinney (O'Reilly Media, Inc., copyright 2022, [9781098104030](https://www.oreilly.com/library/view/python-for-data/9781098104023/)).
-Join the [#book_club-py4da](https://rfordatascience.slack.com/archives/C03P2J90L30) channel on the [R4DS Slack](https://r4ds.io/join) to participate.
+Join the [#book_club-py4da](https://dslcio.slack.com/archives/C03P2J90L30) channel on the [DSLC Slack](https://dslc.io/join) to participate.
-As we read, we are producing [notes about the book](https://r4ds.io/py4da).
+As we read, we are producing [notes about the book](https://dslc.io/py4da).

 ## Meeting Schedule

-If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-py4da](https://rfordatascience.slack.com/archives/C03P2J90L30) channel on Slack)!
+If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-py4da](https://dslcio.slack.com/archives/C03P2J90L30) channel on Slack)!

 - Cohort 1 (started 2022-08-05, finished 2022-11-11): [meeting videos](https://www.youtube.com/playlist?list=PL3x6DOfs2NGh7IQIQ_pXNkjLVKa-7lgCw)